 Today is the birthday of someone with whom I was good friends in junior high and high school.
 The fact that his birthday was just before January 1 meant that he was exempt from registering for the draft when it was re-instated under President Carter.
 I, however, had to register.
 When confirmation of my registration arrived at my house, my mother was convinced that I had actually been drafted.
 In one of the saddest experiences of my life, it took me at least an hour to convince her that I had not been drafted; all the while she was crying uncontrollably.
 Maybe that’s where my animus for President Carter began…

-From Alpine’s website a picture of the new Alpine A110.
+That is a picture of the new Alpine A110.
 Alpine is really Renault; the Alpine is a name with much meaning in French car history.

 The new Alpine A110 is a small car with a 95-inch wheelbase (I think that’s equivalent to 2,420 mm) and a length of 165 inches.
 Given its size and aluminum construction throughout the A110 weighs just a hair under 2,400 pounds, which is very light.